-On Monday, August 26, we’ll celebrate another Women’s Equality Day, the day that marks the anniversary of when the 19th Amendment was ratified.
+Another year, another Women’s Equality Day — the day that marks the anniversary of when the 19th Amendment was ratified.
 It’s a day to stand up with our sisters to recognize the hard work of the women and men who led the successful suffrage movement 93 years ago.
 Unfortunately, celebrating our right to vote isn’t enough.
 We still have a lot to do to keep the polls accessible to everyone and reach equality for women and girls, so this Women’s Equality Day, we ask you to educate others and join the fight!

 Last year the AAUW community was hard at work getting out the vote, so we marked Women’s Equality Day 2012 with five action items to boost participation at the polls.
 This year, there are some really important elections happening in the United States, including two gubernatorial races, a special Senate election, and countless other school board and local government elections, and that’s just in 2013.
 In local races, the difference between a winner and a loser can be razor-thin, and those candidates can have even more direct effects on you and your community than national representatives do, so first thing’s first.